vaibhav4gaur/vaibhav4gaur/README.md

 # 😃 About Me:
-🧑🏻‍💻 I am Pursuing BTech-CSE.<br>🤝 I am self learner and fully passionate in 💻 CODING.<br>✨ I am deep interested in WEB-DEVELOPMENT.<br>🫂 I am interested to be as a Social and Podcast Interested Talk.
+🧑🏻‍💻 I am Pursuing BTech-CSE.<br>🤝 I am self learner and fully passionate in 💻 CODING.<br>✨ I am inspire as a Machine Learning Engineer .<br>🫂 I am interested to be as a Social and Podcast Talk.

 ## 🌐 Socials: